-a.
-Failure to identify oneself upon request to or comply with the directions of a University official (such as Resident Assistants, Resident Directors, Housing Safety Ambassadors, Community Service Officers, University Police, etc.) is prohibited.

-b.
-Resisting or obstructing such University officials (defined above) in the performance of or the attempt to perform their duties is prohibited.
+- a.
+Failure to identify oneself upon request to or comply with the directions of a University official (such as Resident Assistants, Resident Directors, Housing Safety Ambassadors, Community Service Officers, University Police, etc.) is prohibited. - b.
+Resisting, obstructing, or providing false information to such University officials (defined above) in the performance of or the attempt to perform their duties is prohibited.